tuesdesign/tuesdesign.github.io/README.md

 # tuesdesign.github.io
-## Created using Mobirise
+## I Created this site almost entirely using Mobirise, which I reccomend.
-If you're here on the github for my website, my personal gmail is constantine.l.pallas@gmail.com
+If you're here github for my website, my personal gmail is constantine.l.pallas@gmail.com